REACH Metals Gateway

 Further information on the authorisation process and application, and more specifically on metals in this context, can be found on the Members’ webpages.

-Generic information on the authorisation process can be found on the ECHA webpages https://echa.europa.eu/regulations/reach/authorisation/applications-for-authorisation and https://echa.europa.eu/applying-for-authorisation
+Useful information on the authorisation process and the strategy to apply can be found on the ECHA webpage: https://echa.europa.eu/applying-for-authorisation